If There Is Light, It Will Find You: Release

 On November 30, 2017, If There Is Light, It Will Find You was announced for released.
 In addition, the album's artwork and track listing were revealed, and "Double Cross" was made available for streaming.
 On January 9, 2018, drummer Chris Hornbrook parted ways with the band, and was replaced by Steve Carey of the Color Morale.
 On January 11, a music video was released for "Gold Jacket, Green Jacket...".
 The video sees Nielsen annoying everyone he meets, either intentionally or by accident.
 He subsequently ends up at a house party.
 Nielsen said the clip was a combination of Falling Down (1993) crossed with the sing-along scene from Billy Madison (1995).
 On February 1, "New Jersey Makes, the World Takes" was made available for streaming via Alternative Press's website.
 If There Is Light, It Will Find You was released on February 16 through independent label Pure Noise Records.
 With a line-up of Nielsen, guitarists Caswell and Jason Milbank, bassist Greg Styliades and aforementioned Carey, the group went on a headlining US tour in February and March.
 They were supported by Reggie and the Full Effect, Have Mercy and Household.

 In May, they embarked on a North American tour with support from Sharptooth and Lil Lotus.
 Following this, the group appeared on the Warped Tour.
 On January 4, 2019, a music video was released for "Elevator to the Gallows", directed by John Mark.
 The clip features the band going through various tasks in an attempt to win Demi Lovato's affection, ranging from learning to dance to eating food she enjoys.
-Nielsen said all of the members were big fans of Lovato and had previously tried to get her to acknowledge them on Twitter.
-They then decided to make a video about that.
+Nielsen said all of the members were big fans of Lovato and had previously tried to get her to acknowledge them on Twitter, so they decided to make a video about that.
 Lovato subsequently saw the video, posting about it in her Twitter and included it as part of her Instagram story.
 Following this, the band went on a co-headlining US tour with the Amity Affliction in January and February.
 They were originally supported by Bad Omens and Belmont.
 However Bad Omens later dropped off the tour due to signed contract agreements not being fulfilled.
 They were replaced by Silent Planet.